Whatiftherapy.com

 • Client Portal

 Bringing a baby into the world is a profound transition.
-For many parents, this period includes joy and unexpected waves of fear, intrusive thoughts, or overwhelming worry.
-Postpartum Anxiety and Postpartum OCD are treatable conditions, and you do not need to navigate them alone.
+For many parents, this season includes joy alongside unexpected waves of fear, intrusive thoughts, or overwhelming worry.
+Perinatal OCD and Postpartum Anxiety are common, treatable conditions—and you do not need to navigate them alone.

-WhatIf Therapy provides specialized Exposure and Response Prevention (ERP) therapy for postpartum parents across California through secure telehealth.
-Whether you're soothing a newborn at home, juggling sleepless nights, or adjusting to your new identity as a parent, therapy is accessible, flexible, and designed to meet you where you are.
+Whatif Therapy provides specialized Exposure and Response Prevention (ERP) therapy for perinatal and postpartum parents across California through secure telehealth.
+Whether you’re pregnant, soothing a newborn at home, running on little sleep, or adjusting to your identity as a parent, therapy is accessible, flexible, and designed to meet you where you are.

-• Intrusive thoughts of accidentally harming the baby
+• Intrusive thoughts or images about harming the baby accidentally or intentionally

-• Avoidance of holding, bathing, or being alone with the baby
+• Avoidance of holding, bathing, feeding, or being alone with the baby

-• Rituals to prevent feared outcomes (“If I avoid X, nothing bad will happen”)
+• Rituals or rules meant to prevent feared outcomes (“If I avoid X, nothing bad will happen”)

 Having intrusive thoughts does not mean someone is dangerous.
-In fact, parents with postpartum OCD are extremely distressed by these thoughts precisely because they contradict their values—they represent fear, not desire.
+In fact, parents with perinatal OCD are deeply distressed by these thoughts precisely because they contradict their values—they reflect fear, not desire.
+Perinatal OCD can begin during pregnancy, intensify after birth, or fluctuate across both periods.

 Postpartum Anxiety

-• Physical symptoms: racing heart, stomach tightness, restlessness
+• Physical symptoms such as a racing heart, stomach tightness, or restlessness

 • Trouble sleeping even when the baby is asleep